-EU ministers to weigh Afghan security, migrant challenges
+EU ministers weigh Afghan security, migrant challenges

 “This is primarily about helping neighboring countries to which the Afghan refugees may perhaps go,” Merkel told reporters.

 The International Organization for Migration warned Tuesday of a growing humanitarian crisis in Afghanistan as the conflict exacerbates the impact of a major drought and the coronavirus pandemic.
-It said that nearly 400,000 people in Afghanistan have been displaced so far this year and that over 5 million others depend on aid.
+It said nearly 400,000 people in Afghanistan have been displaced so far this year and that over 5 million others depend on aid.

+The U.N.’s refugee agency is calling for a moratorium on the forced returns of Afghan citizens, including asylum-seekers who have had their claims rejected.
+The UNHCR also noted that “countries such as Iran and Pakistan have for decades generously hosted the vast majority of the total global number of Afghan refugees.”

-AP journalists Elaine Ganley in Paris and Kirsten Grieshaber in Berlin contributed to this report.
+Grieshaber report from Berlin.
+AP journalists Elaine Ganley and Sylvie Corbet in Paris contributed to this report.